Teach Five Habits to Children to Avoid Allergies and Infections

 It is a common fact that the child’s routine changes in the first year of school, it suddenly needs to be reconciled to a large number of different people and the environment.
 In such a situation, they can be easily infected with many types of allergies or infections.
 It is important that at this time a little caution and vigilance be kept at the same level for both parents and teachers.
-Focus on these points for this –
+Read these points carefully –

-- Teach children how to wash hands well from the beginning.
-Especially after coming to the bathroom, after coming home from anywhere and at school before lunch and breakfast, if your child is allergic to any kind of food or other things, then before taking it, the doctor should take it Take this information and inform teachers in school too.
+- Teach children the proper way to wash hands .
+Especially after coming to the bathroom, after coming home from anywhere and at school before lunch and breakfast, if your child is allergic to any kind of food or other things, then before taking it, consult the doctor first.

 - Teach the child not to touch his clothes, guardrail, bench, board or nose, etc.